RenderKit/embree/doc/src/api/rtcCommitScene.md

 worker threads.
 Ray queries can be performed only after committing all scene changes.

+If scene geometries get modified or attached or detached, the `rtcCommitScene` call must be invoked before performing any further ray queries for the scene; otherwise the effect of the ray query is undefined.
+The modification of a geometry, committing the scene, and tracing of rays must always happen sequentially, and never at the same time.
+Any API call that sets a property of the scene or geometries contained in the scene count as scene modification, e.g. including setting of intersection filter functions.

 The kind of acceleration structure built can be influenced using scene flags (see `rtcSetSceneFlags`), and the quality can be specified using the `rtcSetSceneBuildQuality` function.